 Tsawwassen Area Plan Committee 2011, City of Delta

-Zoning Advisory Group 2018, City of Delta
+Zoning Advisory Group 2015, 2018, City of Delta

-Advisory Design Panel 2017 and 2018, City of Delta
+Advisory Design Panel 2016, 2017 and 2018, City of Delta

 Making Room Advisory Group 2018, City of Vancouver

-Advisory Design Panel 2020, City of White Rock
+Advisory Design Panel 2020, 2021 and 2022, City of White Rock

 In the community, Gina volunteers countless hours in school classrooms, libraries and organizing school events.
-When not working or volunteering, she can be found walking her big dogs on the beach or traveling with her family.
+When not working or volunteering, she can be found walking her big dogs on the beach or travelling with her family.

 Suite 1800 - 450 SW Marine Drive, Vancouver BC V5X 0C3